 7. Prostatitis

-8. Benign prostate hyperplasia
+8. Benign prostatic hyperplasia

 9. Cancer

-Prostate, bladder or kidney cancer can also lead to blood in the urine, which gives urine a red color.
+Prostate, bladder, or kidney cancer can also lead to blood in the urine, which gives urine a red color.

 Intense physical exercise can also cause red urine.
 This condition is referred to as exercise-induced hematuria.